tycho/nethack/doc/README.oprops.md

 fire!
 This is another piece of low-hanging fruit which I'd deal with right now if I wasn't already exhausted from the porting effort.

-A NitroHack specific quirk is that the floor object sidebar doesn't update when an object that is thrown by an explosion lands by the hero's feet.
-Since that sidebar is called in the same conditions as the (annoying) object pile prompt that NetHack gives when moving, it's hard to imagine a solution for NitroHack that would generalize well for NetHack forks that aren't based on it.
+A DynaHack/NitroHack-specific quirk is that the floor object sidebar doesn't update when an object that is thrown by an explosion lands by the hero's feet.
+Since that sidebar is called in the same conditions as the (annoying) object pile prompt that NetHack gives when moving, it's hard to imagine a solution for DynaHack/NitroHack that would generalize well for NetHack forks that aren't based on it.

 Object properties are supposed to make both players and monsters more powerful, but right now they mostly just benefit the player, since monsters don't